garrefa/AXMagicIdentifiers/README.md

 ## Next Releases

-- Support for UITextFields, UISwitches, UICollectionViewCells, UIPickerView and other elements in the way.
+- Support for UITextFields, UISwitches, UIPickerView and other elements in the way.
-- Updated accID if button text changes

 ## Author